 Federal Direct Subsidized and Unsubsidized Loans for Students

 Methodist University participates in the William D. Ford Federal Direct Student Loan Program (Federal Direct Loans) for the processing of the Federal Direct Subsidized and Unsubsidized loans.
 These are low-interest loans for eligible students to help cover the cost of higher education.
 In the William D. Ford Federal Direct Loan program, loan proceeds are provided directly from the U.S. Department of Education.
 As with all federal student aid, to become eligible you must complete the Free Application for Federal Student Aid (FAFSA), the borrower must be a U.S. citizen or eligible non-citizen as defined by the FAFSA, the student borrower must be a U.S. citizen or eligible non-citizen as defined by the FAFSA, enrolled or accepted for enrollment in a degree program on at least a half-time basis as an undergraduate (6 semester hours) or graduate student (3 semester hours), have not met their aggregate loan limit, must not be in default on any federal education loans or owe an overpayment on a federal education, and the borrower must also maintain Methodist University's Satisfactory Academic Progress (SAP) for Financial Aid Eligibility.
-A student must sign for the loan and complete all required documentation prior to the end of the student’s current academic year enrollment, (per federal guideline 34 CFR 668.164(g)(2)(ii)).
+A student must sign for the loan and complete all required documentation prior to the end of the student's current academic year enrollment, (per federal guideline 34 CFR 668.164(g)(2)(ii)).
 Any missing documents can be found on the student's myMu Portal.

 Direct Loan Subsidized Loan Time Limitation

 There are two types of Federal Direct Loans offered at Methodist University:

 Borrowing limits depend on class standing and academic level, and vary for undergraduates, graduate and professional students.